 (CNN) -- Three mysterious Qatari men might have had ties to the September 11, 2001, terrorist attacks, according to a recently published U.S. diplomatic cable.

-The men's stories and identities -- Meshad al Alhajri, Fahad Abdulla and Ali Alfehaid -- were revealed in a recent WikiLeaks online document dump that included a February 8, 2010, U.S. diplomatic cable spelling out discussions from a U.S. meeting in Doha, Qatar.
+The men's stories and identities -- Meshad al Alhajri, Fahad Abdulla and Ali Alfehaid -- were revealed in a WikiLeaks online document dump that included a February 8, 2010, U.S. diplomatic cable spelling out discussions from a U.S. meeting in Doha, Qatar.
 That meeting was led by Mirembe Nantongo, then and now the deputy chief of mission at the U.S. Embassy in Qatar.
 It was held more than eight years after the 2001 attacks for "watchlisting purposes," according to the document, suggesting that those named should be put on terror lists.

-According to the cable, the three flew on British Airways on August 15, 2001, from London to the United States.
+According to the WikiLeaks cable, the three flew on British Airways on August 15, 2001, from London to the United States.
 Over the next nine days, they visited New York (including the World Trade Center and Statue of Liberty) as well as Virginia and Washington, with one stop being the White House.

 On August 24, 2001, al Alhajri, Abdulla and Alfehaid flew to Los Angeles, where they stayed in a motel.

-The three paid for the room in cash and told the motel staff they did not want housekeeping service, the ex-law enforcement official confirmed.
+According to a second source, a former law enforcement official, the three paid for the room in cash and told the motel staff they did not want housekeeping service, the ex-law enforcement official confirmed.
 When they checked out, they left behind pilots' uniforms, paperwork containing pilots' names and cardboard boxes that were addressed to Syria, Israel, Afghanistan and Jordan.